-A list of any medications you're taking.
-Include prescription drugs, over-the-counter medicines, herbal remedies, and nutritional supplement.
+A list of any medications you’re taking.
+Include prescription drugs, over-the-counter medicines, herbal remedies, and nutritional supplements.

 A list of any medical conditions you have.
-Note any chronic conditions (e.g., diabetes, high blood pressure, or a recently diagnosed illness).
+Note any chronic conditions (e.g., diabetes or high blood pressure) and any recently diagnosed illnesses.

 Your family medical history.
-Note any relatives who have suffered from depression or other mental illness, as well as any family history of suicide, alcoholism, substance abuse or erratic behavior
+Note any relatives who have suffered from depression or other mental illness, as well as any family history of suicide, alcoholism, substance abuse or erratic behaviour.

 In addition to the information you’ve provided above, complete and print this Symptom Checklist and bring it in to your doctor for every visit.
 Doing so will allow him to track your progress on your journey to improvement.